-Orion’s strategy is affected by global healthcare megatrends that have material impact on trends in consumption of drugs, the price level of drugs and progress in pharmaceutical research.
+Orion’s strategy implementation is supported by global healthcare megatrends that have material impact on the consumption and price level of drugs as well as on pharmaceutical research.
 These megatrends include:

-- Advances in science, such as personalised medicine, increased genetic and epigenetic data, developments in drug dosing and developments in diagnostics
+- advances in science: personalised medicine, increased genetic and epigenetic data and developments in drug dosing and diagnostics

-- The increasing cost burden of healthcare and consequent need for cost-effective treatments and drugs
+- the increasing cost burden of healthcare, need for cost-effective treatments and drugs

-- Competitive and strong portfolio, which is crucial for Orion’s success.
-This requires from the Company continuous striving to renew the portfolio, which in addition to product development, acquisition or manufacturing, includes effective launching of products and management of their entire life cycle.
+- Competitive product portfolio requires continuous renewal of the portfolio.
+Orion invests in product development, manufacturing, acquisition and effective launching of products and management of their life cycle.

 - Strong corporate culture of working together, the basis of which is valuable and important work for the customer.
-Orion wants to be an excellent workplace and a responsible and attractive employer that promotes the well-being of its personnel at work and continuously develops their expertise.
+Orion wants to be an excellent workplace and a responsible and attractive employer that continuously develops the well-being of its personnel at work and their expertise.

-The following strategic targets have been confirmed, and their achievement is monitored with clearly defined indicators:
+The following strategic targets and their achievement are monitored in the Company with clearly defined indicators:

 - Providing new innovative and cost-effective drugs and treatments for patients.
-Orion launches a steady stream of new drugs and diagnostic tests into markets.
 The product development pipeline has balanced numbers of proprietary products and generic projects in different phases.
 In its research the Company aims for the best input/output ratio in the field.

 - Working together to benefit the customer.
 Orion’s personnel are committed and understand the needs of customers.
-The working atmosphere, customer satisfaction and image of Orion are outstanding.
+The working atmosphere, customer satisfaction and Company image are at a high level.

-- Continuous improvement in operations as regards sustainability.
-Patient safety is the most vital aspect of Orion’s corporate responsibility.
-The key to patient safety is that Orion’s products are safe when used appropriately.
-Managing the Company’s environmental responsibilities is also an important part of sustainability.
-Orion’s aims additionally include continuous development of the personnel’s occupational safety and ability to cope with their work.
+- Continuous improvement of performance in sustainability.
+Patient safety is the most vital aspect of Orion’s corporate responsibility, and managing the environmental responsibilities is an important part of the Company’s sustainability.
+In addition, Orion aims to continuously develop the personnel’s occupational safety and ability to cope with their work.